-Semester fee at TH Köln: approx. 275 euros (includes the ticket for local public transportation)
+Semester fee at TH Köln: approx. 275 euros

 For financial assistance to cover tuition fees and/or living expenses, students may apply from their first semester for an interest-free loan from the Student Education Fund, which is run by »The Friends of the ifs internationale filmschule köln Society«.
 Approval of the interest-free loans is based on the applicant’s financial situation and the funds available.
 Repayment of the loans begins six months after graduation/termination of studies.